Skip to main content

 1. Prototype example: “I have a system for X. I want to adjust it to add Y. Prototype that and describe any necessary setup steps.”

-3. Bezi cannot read minds; the more relevant info, the better!
+3. Bezi can’t read minds; give all relevant info!
 These tools help give it specifics:

-1. Always tag relevant project assets, scripts, etc. in-line: type “@” to search or select an asset/gameObject in Unity
+1. Always pin relevant project assets, scripts, etc. in-line: type “@” to search or select an asset/gameObject in Unity

 2. Use image attachments (screenshots, figma layouts, etc.)

 4. If Bezi gives a response you don’t like, DO NOT PROMPT TO FIX IT.
 This causes rabbit-holes.
-Instead:
+Instead, do either:

-1. Edit the original prompt & add extra info that the old reply missed.
-This regenerates the response (and wipes any changes that followed the OG).
+1. Edit the original prompt to add extra, missing info.
+This regenerates the response (and wipes any changes that followed the OG)

-2. OR Start a new thread, summarize what you you liked from the previous, and re-ask the question
+2. Start a new thread, summarize what you you liked from the previous, and re-ask the questions

 1. Threads are a series of prompts/responses